 DRAIN crab, if necessary, and PICK through for shells.
-Good quality jumbo lump should not have shells.
+The good-quality jumbo lump should not have shells.
 Place cleaned crab meat in a bowl and set aside.

-In a large bowl, BEAT the egg, then WHISK together mayonnaise, mustard, Old Bay, Worcestershire sauce, lemon juice, and salt.
+In a large bowl, WHISK together mayonnaise, mustard, Old Bay, Worcestershire sauce, lemon juice, and salt.

 FOLD in the crab meat gently, trying not to separate the lumps.
 Combine well.